 The Osprey Kestrel 48 – The Best Backpack For Short Trips & Hikes

-If travelling has taught me one thing (or confirmed what I already kind knew), then it is that you really don’t need many possessions to be happy in life.
-In fact absolutely everything you need to live a happy life should be able to fit into a 65 litre backpack.
+If traveling has taught me one thing (or confirmed what I already kind knew), then it is that you really don’t need many possessions to be happy in life.
+In fact, absolutely everything you need to live a happy life should be able to fit into a 65-liter backpack.

 And now to totally contradict myself, the second thing that travel has taught me is that you can never have enough backpacks…

-(To learn more lessons learned from travelling check out this epic post from I once wrote for Matador)
+(To learn more lessons learned from traveling check out this epic post from I once wrote for Matador)

-Now, I am not saying that you need a different backpack for every day of the week or that you need the same backpack in a multiple colors to match your clothes.
+Now, I am not saying that you need a different backpack for every day of the week or that you need the same backpack in multiple colors to match your clothes.
 What I mean is that every adventurer should have a collection of different backpacks to choose from depending on the adventure at hand.
-For example, for that once in a lifetime backpacking trip around South America I’d recommend a big 65 litre sack that has room for plenty of clothes, a change of shoes and a tent.
-For the adventure down to Tesco for your groceries on the other hand, I’d maybe take a 25 litre daypack.
+For example, for that once in a lifetime backpacking trip around South America, I’d recommend a big 65-liter sack that has room for plenty of clothes, a change of shoes and a tent.
+For the adventure down to Tesco for your groceries on the other hand, I’d maybe take a 25 liter daypack.

-As I said backpacks in the 45 litre range are ideal for short camping trips, hikes of a few days, music festivals as well as taking onto flights as carry-on luggage.
-That said, I personally managed to do a 10-day trek around the Annapurna Circuit in Nepal with a 45 litre pack so you can get more out of them if you pack carefully.
+As I said backpacks in the 45-liter range are ideal for short camping trips, hikes of a few days, music festivals as well as taking onto flights as carry-on luggage.
+That said, I personally managed to do a 10-day trek around the Annapurna Circuit in Nepal with a 45-liter pack so you can get more out of them if you pack carefully.

 That said, note that the Osprey Kestrel 48 is also perfect for city breaks.
 It has just the right amount of storage, can be taken into the cabin as hand luggage on all Airlines and is comfortable for carrying on and off the metro!
 Check out this awesome post for or more citybreak luggage and travel backpacks.